-As an experienced corporate transactional lawyer and a partner in our Corporate Group in The Hague, I work across the private and public markets, with a specific focus on life sciences.
+As an experienced corporate transactional lawyer and a partner in our Corporate Group in The Hague, I work across the private and public markets.

 I advise on cross-border mergers and acquisitions, private equity and venture capital, public-to-private transactions and other corporate transactions, as well as securities law and financial supervision, corporate governance and general corporate matters.